Adroiti/docs-for-code-review-tools/tfsec/azure-network-no-public-ingress.md

-Pattern: An inbound network security rule allows traffic from /0
+Pattern: Use of public ingress for Azure network

 Issue: -